HenriTEL/gitblog2/README.md

 With many features:

 * **RSS feeds** - Atom also provided
-* **Profile card** - based on your Github profile
+* **Avatar and social accounts** - based on your Github profile

 ## Getting Started

 **From zero to a live blog.**

 You can see the full setup of a working blog [here](https://github.com/HenriTEL/blog).
 For this tutorial we assume you'll use **Github** to host your repo and **Cloudflare Pages** to host your blog.
-You need to have account on those platforms as a prerequisite.
+You need to have accounts on those platforms as a prerequisite.

 1. Create a repo, add a folder of your first section, add a Markdown file in it for your first blog post.
 Use a `draft/` folder to save posts that are not ready for publication.